tracer-x/TracerX-examples/README.md

 - **llbmc** - Examples from LLBMC 2013.1 distribution.
 The examples were modified on 17 November 2015 for running with KLEE, e.g., adding main method and replaced LLBMC API calls with the corresponding KLEE API calls.
 The LLBMC license information is included in the `license/LLBMC_LICENSE` file.

-- **tutorial** - Additional examples from KLEE tutorial at http://klee.github.io/tutorials
+- **scalability** - Examples that tests scalability, including `Regexp.c`, an example from KLEE tutorial at http://klee.github.io/tutorials

 To run the examples, first edit `Makefile.common` to set the right values for your environment.
 Then to run the the example(s) in a particular directory, say `basic`, change your current directory to the `basic` directory.